gavollink/termread/Observed_Output.md

 | console | `\033[?6c` | nil | ? | ? | Ubuntu 20.02  |
 | xterm -ti vt52  | `\033/Z` | NO | NO | NO | XTerm(372) VT52 Emulation |

+NOTE: xterm in vt52 mode responds with the string of a vt05 which must have been a mistake.

 # macOS

 | Terminal | -t | -2 | -bg | -c1 | Version Info |